-Figure 2-6.
+Figure 3-6.
 DDR DIMM module installation

-- Step 3.
-Before touching any electronic components, make sure you first touch an unpainted, grounded metal object to discharge any static electricity stored on your clothing or body. - Step 4.
-Locate your computer's 184-pin memory expansion DDR DIMM socket. - Step 5.
+- Step 5.
 Insert the DDR DIMM module into the expansion socket as shown in the illustration.
 Note how the module is keyed to the socket.
-You can refer to Figure 2-6 for the details.
+You can refer to Figure 3-6 for the details.
 This insures the DDR DIMM module will be plugged into the socket in one way only.
-Firmly press the DDR DIMM module into DDR DIMM socket, making certain the module is completely seated in the DDR DIMM socket. - Step 6.
+Firmly press the DDR DIMM module into DDR DIMM socket, making certain the module is completely seated in the DDR DIMM socket - Step 6.
 Once the DDR DIMM module has been installed, the installation is complete and the computer's cover can be replaced.
 Or you can continue to install other devices and add-on cards that are mentioned in the following section.